-Braided Seagrass material is, as the name implied, seagrass was first split, and then the seagrass is braided together.
+As the name implies, Braided Seagrass material is first split, then the seagrass is braided together.
 The braid is similar to how you would braid someone’s hair, but in this case, the braid is made from seagrass.

-The seagrass is braided into a long material that makes the seagrass material thicker than it usually is, and this can braid it into a variety of thicknesses.
+The seagrass is braided into a long material that makes the seagrass material thicker than it usually is, which can braid it into various thicknesses.

 The braided seagrass can also be dyed and, if required, even painted; it can use it for a variety and types of home decor products.